Latest StakeStone (STO) News Update

 TLDR

-STO's social feed is a tug-of-war between chart optimism and team skepticism.
+STO's social feed is a tug-of-war between chartists spotting reversals and holders nursing losses from suspected team dumps.
 Here’s what’s trending:

 Deep Dive